UN head condemns attacks on civilians during Ukraine visit - KTVZ

 “Wherever there is a war, the highest price is paid by civilians,” the U.N. chief lamented.

-In the attack on Kyiv, explosions shook the city and flames poured out of the windows of the residential high-rise and another building.
-The capital has been relatively unscathed in recent weeks since Moscow refocused its efforts on the Donbas.
+In the attack on Kyiv, explosions shook the city and flames poured out the windows of the residential high-rise and another building.
+The capital had been relatively unscathed in recent weeks since Moscow refocused its efforts on the Donbas.

 The explosions in northwestern Kyiv’s Shevchenkivsky district came as residents have been increasingly returning to the city.
 Cafes and other businesses have reopened, and a growing numbers of people have been out and about, enjoying the spring weather.

-It was not immediately clear how far away the attack was from Guterres.
+It was not immediately clear how far the attack was from Guterres.

 Getting a full picture of the unfolding battle in the east has been difficult because airstrikes and artillery barrages have made it extremely dangerous for reporters to move around.
 Several journalists have been killed in the war, now in its third month.